-Grounding is a controversial concept that the proponents claim that it is very healthful.
-There is a middle ground constituent who are skeptical and would like to see more research, and then of course, there are the nay-sayers who quickly brush this all off as bunk.
+Grounding is a controversial concept that the proponents claim is very healthful.
+Then there are middle-ground constituents who are skeptical and would like to see more research, and then of course, there are the nay-sayers who quickly brush all of this off as bunk.

 I will start off with those who buy into grounding wholeheartedly.
 According to Dr. Joseph Mercola, “Living in direct contact with the earth grounds your body, inducing favorable physiological and electrophysiological changes that promote optimum health.”
 Then there are Clinton Ober, Martin Zucker, and Dr. Stephen Sinatra who wrote a whole book about it titled, “Earthing”.
-The health benefits from grounding include better immune function; reduction in stress, inflammation, and pain; improves sleep, influences electrolytes and cortisol levels, and neutralizes free radicals.
+The supposed health benefits from grounding include better immune function; reduction in stress, inflammation, and pain; improves sleep, influences electrolytes and cortisol levels, and neutralizes free radicals.

-As for the interested but skeptical people I found Mark Sisson who is big on going barefoot anyway.
+As for the interested but skeptical people, I found Mark Sisson who is big on going barefoot anyway.
 He wrote an interesting article on it in Mark’s Daily Apple on July 12, 2011.
-Check it out in the link above.
-One thing I really like about Mark in general is his reasoned, balanced approach with some scientific evidence.
-I always like to get his take on things.
+You can check it out in the link above.
+One thing I really like about Sisson in general is his reasoned, balanced approach with some scientific evidence.
+I often like to get his take on things.
 He thinks there is a lot of anecdotal evidence in the book “Earthing” and not enough studies done for his liking, however, he is willing to be open to the idea that it is a real phenomenon.

 One detractor, Steven Novella, calls grounding a pseudoscience in a blog that is filled, in my opinion, with bad logic.
-Another writer, Christopher Mims in MIT Technology Review calls it “a bunch of horse puckey”, but does not give any convincing arguments either.
+Another writer, Christopher Mims in MIT Technology Review calls it “a bunch of horse pucky”, but does not give any convincing arguments either.

 Anyway, on another note, but somewhat connected, is floor sitting.
 I came across it while doing research for grounding.
 Mark’s Daily Apple actually had an article about floor sitting.
 The article is pretty interesting and provides some compelling information why it might be a good idea.
 I just have to mention it because of my upbringing.
 I wish that my mom was still alive to read the article; because, you see, whenever we had company, and there were no more chairs left, she would sit on the floor.
 Invariably someone would object to her sitting on the floor, and invariably she would always respond, “No, I like sitting on the floor”.
 The funny thing is that she never seemed to prefer sitting on the floor when we didn’t have company and there were plenty of chairs for everyone!
 So, it has remained a family joke to this day.

-For super health, just think of the possibilities if we did floor sitting outside while grounding on dirt, concrete, sand, or grass.
+For super health, just think of the possibilities if we did floor sitting outside while grounding on dirt, concrete, sand, or grass!